 If you have money in a fixed rate bond and your account is due to mature in the coming weeks or months, it’s a good idea to start looking around to see where you might want to reinvest your money.

-Those worst affected are likely to be those who leave their money where it is, as some providers automatically deposit the cash in a default account paying poor rates of interest.
+Leaving your money where it is is rarely a good idea as some providers automatically deposit the cash in a default account paying poor rates of interest.

 The good news

-Provided you are able to tie your money up for a further period of time, you are likely to earn considerably more interest by investing in a fixed rate product than if you opt for an easy access account.
-You must, however, be prepared to sacrifice some flexibility, as you cannot usually make withdrawals during the term of the bond.
+And if you can afford to tie up your money for a further period of time, you are likely to earn more interest by investing in a fixed rate product than if you opt for an easy access account.
+Just keep in mind you’ll need to be prepared to sacrifice some flexibility, as you cannot usually make withdrawals during the term of the bond.